lakka-switch/documentation/faq.md

 Wi-Fi won't work on a cold boot of the system.
 Therefore, you need to reboot at least once into RCM and run the exploit again to fix Wi-Fi connectivity.

 ***
+> Where can I see the IP address of the Switch on my network ?

+***

+From your Switch, you can see this in the first tab, Information > Network Information.
+From your host PC, various methods are listed [there](http://www.lakka.tv/doc/Finding-the-IP-of-your-Lakka-box/).

+***
 > How do I add games to the system ?

 ***